-- You can join for free and hear from a diverse group of accredited colleges, universities, scholarships, and other nonprofit educational programs, which we refer to as "education organizations."
+- You can join for free and hear from a diverse group of accredited colleges, universities, scholarships, and other nonprofit educational programs.
 No other organizations or companies are eligible to participate in Student Search Service. - When you take a College Board test, you will be asked to provide certain information about yourself on the test answer sheet.
-Some of the questions are optional; others are required. - As part of your test answer sheet, you will also have the opportunity to opt in to Student Search Service.
+Some of the questions are optional; others are required. - You'll have the opportunity to join as part of your test answer sheet.
 It's entirely up to you whether to opt in.
 The service is free to you, but education organizations pay us a licensing fee to use the service.
-We use those license fees to support our mission-driven work, including providing vouchers so students from lower-income families can take the test for free.
-College Board is a not-for-profit organization.
+We use those fees to support our nonprofit, mission-driven work, including providing fee waivers so that students from lower income families can take the SAT for free.
+College Board is a nonprofit organization.

 - Being part of Student Search Service is voluntary and you can opt out at any time. - Being contacted by a college or university doesn't mean you've been admitted.
 You must submit an application to be considered for admission.
-Student Search Service is simply a way for education organizations to reach prospective students to let them know about the opportunities they offer.
+Student Search Service is a simple way for colleges and scholarships to reach prospective students to let them know about the opportunities they offer.